Godslovelee/Modeling_app/README.md

 # model_sample
-creating a modeling profile app, making use of for loops, and a clear distinction on how to make use of Backdrop filters in your code/flutter app
+creating a modeling profile app, making use of for loops, and a clear distinction on how to make use of Backdrop filters in your code/flutter

 # UI
 ```dart